-To replace a single tooth you will simply need a single tooth implant.
-The actual implants available vary in width, height and shape, so we ensure that our diagnostic analysis accurately defines the exact implant dimensions that you need to best match your health teeth.
+To replace a single tooth you will simply need a single-tooth implant.
+The actual implants available vary in width, height and shape, so we ensure that our diagnostic analysis accurately defines the exact implant dimensions that you need to best match your healthy teeth.

 Replacing two teeth

 There are two options:

 1) for two adjacent missing teeth, we can place a single dental implant from which we suspend the additional tooth, known as a cantilever bridge (a structure which is supported at only one end).

 2) for two adjacent or non-adjacent missing teeth, we can place two individual implants.

 The advantages of placing two separate implants are that we can make each tooth look as though it is growing out of the gum naturally, and you will be able to floss between these teeth more easily than if you have a cantilever bridge.

 We could use three separate dental implants, one for each tooth, or we can replace three teeth using two implants at each end, which support a false bridge tooth positioned in the middle – this is a common option and is known as a three unit bridge.

 The advantages of separate dental implants are again ease of flossing and a natural-looking junction with the gum.
 But a three unit bridge calls for fewer implants and a lower cost.
 Read more about multiple teeth dental implants here.

 Replacing four or more teeth